stuffed-cat/README/README.md

+# Hello World
-# hello world. this is good today
+This is a good day today.

-Hi, my name is Stuffed-Cat.
-You can also call me Hanxi-Cat.
+Hi, my name is Stuffed-Cat (also known as Hanxi-Cat).
-I'm is come form china on Community Developers
+I am from China and work in community development.

-## about me
+## About Me

-I love TypeScript.
-Welcome to my company and blog look. rust and ts is best language in the world
+- I love TypeScript.
+- Visit my company's website and blog.
+- Rust and TypeScript are my favorite languages in the world.
-I'm studying English and Japanese.
+- I'm currently studying English and Japanese to improve my skills.